 - The ability to meet for 25 minutes, roughly twice a month, between 11am and 5pm Pacific Time

-As you likely know, I am committed to teaching on the gift economy (aka on donation).
 However, my ability to sustain my livelihood and put energy into this sort of offering is dependent on people’s willingness to financially support it.

 Of course, I understand that not everyone has bountiful financial means.
 A big part of what I love about the gift economy is that it’s accessible to everyone, regardless of the size of their bank account.
 No one will be judged or looked down upon for whatever they can offer 🙂

-Before applying, I would ask that you read over this article I wrote on the Gift Economy, and reflect deeply on the basic question of, can I think less in terms of “how much can I have?” and more in terms of “how does my wise heart move me to give?”‘
+Before applying, I ask that you read over this article I wrote on the Gift Economy, and reflect deeply on the basic question of, can I think less in terms of “how much can I have?” and more in terms of “how does my wise heart move me to give?”‘

 How to Apply

 The current mentorship program is full.
 Please fill out this form to get on the interest / waitlist for the next time I run it.

 If you have any questions or would like more information, you can email me or I’m also happy to hop on a short call to discuss if it’s the right fit for you!